|

 At birth he was registered as Walter Henry

 enlisting.
-By 1918 his parents where living in West Grimstead
+By 1918 his parents were living in West Grimstead

-and so is now remembered on our village War Memorial and Roll of Honour.
+and so is remembered on our village War Memorial with the two Rolls of Honour

 It is my belief that Walter Henry Coombs joined the Wiltshire Regiment and was